IKATS/ikats.github.io/features.md

 IKATS is a Visual environment to help Data scientists design a workflow accelerating Big Data exploration.

-* Easy2Use Web based graphical environment
+* Easy-to-Use Web based graphical environment
 * No programming required
 * Visual representation to design complex Data mining
     * Easy to understand: Every step is an operator